What are the Most Common Types of Stainless Steel?

 Marlin Steel's Stainless Steel Solutions

-Marlin Steel’s engineers can create and design a large variety of wire forms and baskets to meet your needs, including custom S hooks, swaged pierced wire forms, and eye hooks, among others.
-These stainless steel forms can be crafted from a variety of the different steel options listed above, depending on your need and application.
+Marlin Steel’s degreed engineers can create a large variety of wire forms and baskets to meet your needs, including custom S hooks, swaged pierced wire forms, and eye hooks, among others.
+These stainless steel forms can be crafted from a variety of the different steel options listed above, depending on your needs and application.

-For your choice of stainless steel, it depends on your application.
-So, be sure to contact an experienced mechanical engineer, as they can take into account other factors that might affect your design needs and can make sure to deliver the best stainless steel solution.
+Your choice of stainless steel depends on your application.
+So, be sure to contact an experienced mechanical engineer, as they can make sure to deliver the best stainless steel solution.

 View Our Mesh Baskets